Recent updates on legislative actions (as of March 27, 2020):

 Two similar bills have been introduced in the Senate which would also codify CDBG-DR. Sens.
 Todd Young (IN) and Brian Schatz (HI) are co-sponsoring their version of the Disaster Recovery Reform Act of 2019.
 A key difference with the legislation from the House version is a provision establishing an office within HUD to lead recovery and resiliency efforts.
 Sens.
 Tom Tillis and Richard Burr (NC) are also co-sponsoring the Ensuring Disaster Recovery for Local Communities Act of 2019.
 The bill proposes allowing local governments and tribes to directly administer disaster aid with HUD.

-The Affordable Housing is Infrastructure Act of 2019 authorizes funding to increase the number of affordable housing units nationwide.
+The Housing is Infrastructure Act of 2019 authorizes funding to increase the number of affordable housing units nationwide.
 The bill authorizes $70 billion for the Public Housing Capital Fund to address backlog of repairs while reinforcing various other programs under HUD and USDA.

 The bill also authorizes $10 billion for CDBG to establish a competitive grant program for affordable housing and Department of Transportation-linked projects.
 The bill sets up a grant competition with states, localities, and tribes eligible to receive funds.
 Grants would be awarded based upon the state or local applicant’s recent adoption of policies to promote affordable housing such as the elimination of so-called impact fees on new housing construction.